-Chile and Peru bicker fiercely over the birthright of the Pisco Sour, but by most accounts, the drink originated with an American.
-Expat bartender Victor Morris is believed to have concocted the frothy, smooth cocktail in his Lima bar in the 1920s.
+Chile and Peru bicker fiercely over the birthright of the Pisco Sour (and pisco), but by most accounts, the drink originated with an American.
+Expat bartender Victor Morris is believed to have concocted the frothy, smooth cocktail in his Lima bar around 1915 or perhaps the early 1920s.
 Blending pisco, lime juice, egg white and Angostura bitters, the Pisco Sour is simultaneously earthy, sweet and tart—a cocktail worth fighting over.

 - Garnish: Angostura bitters

-Add all ingredients into a shaker with ice and shake vigorously.
+Add all ingredients into a shaker and dry-shake (without ice) vigorously.

-Garnish with 3 drops of the bitters.
-Using a straw, swirl the bitters into a simple design.
+Garnish with 3 to 5 drops of Angostura bitters.
+Using a straw, toothpick or similar, swirl the bitters into a simple design if desired.